 CPLX1 (Complexin 1) is a Protein Coding gene.
-Diseases associated with CPLX1 include wolf-hirschhorn syndrome.
-Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
+Diseases associated with CPLX1 include Wolf-Hirschhorn Syndrome.
+Among its related pathways are Synaptic vesicle cycle and Transmission across Chemical Synapses.
 GO annotations related to this gene include syntaxin binding and syntaxin-1 binding.
 An important paralog of this gene is CPLX2.

 UniProtKB/Swiss-Prot for CPLX1 Gene